rsksmart/devportal-1.0/Architecture/Resolver.md

 - `string`: the associated address.

 #### setAddr
-Sets the address associated with an RNS node.
+Sets the address associated with an RNS node, using the RSK chain id as default chain.
 May only be called by the owner of that node in the RNS registry.

 **Signature**
 ```js